reales/juce_native_macos_dialogs/README.md

 ## License

-This module follows the same license as your JUCE project (GPL/Commercial).
+This module is licensed under the MIT License.

-## Credits

-- Native dialog implementations from ob-xd-3 project
-- Native menu implementations based on production code from ob-xd-3
-- Submenu crash fix from commit 3f47ce8
-- Auto-scroll implementation from commit 4d8e007
-- Fixed positioning from commit f9e658c

 ## Support

-For issues, feature requests, or contributions, please visit:
+For issues, feature requests, or contributions, please visit https://github.com/reales/juce_native_macos_dialogs/
-[Your GitHub repository]

 ## See Also